Experience four years’

 Automatic exemptions to the board policy are granted to students who fall under one of the following categories:

-- Apartment residents (Briton House Apartments, Burns Street Apartments, Erie Street Apartments, and Mae Harrison Karro Residential Village).
+- Apartment residents (Briton House Apartments, Burns Street Apartments, Erie Street Apartments, Mae Harrison Karro Residential Village, and Munger Apartments).

 - Fraternity members.

 - Students not residing in College owned housing.

 - Students who do not qualify for the exemption listed above may submit a Petition for Special Housing Accommodation or Board Exemption Petition based on extreme or unusual circumstances.
 Petitions should be submitted to the director for residential life during the room selection process for the following academic year.
 These petitions will be reviewed by the Residential Life Petitions Review Committee.
 Board petitions are usually granted for medical purposes only.
 Such petitions must be supported by the Residential Life Petitions Review Committee.

 There will be no refund of the room fee once the semester begins, including the room fee charged to students who are granted an exemption to the residence policy.

 "[The] Support, love, care, and advice from people whom I respect and will keep in my life forever."